What is Vitiligo?

 The symptoms of the disease include loss of skin pigment resulting in blotchy white patches on the face, arms, feet, hands, and legs.
 It may also manifest in hair that prematurely grays or whitens, and other areas on the surface of the body such as the lips and retina losing their color.

 While anyone of any age or race may be affected by vitiligo, there are a few factors that will increase an individual’s risk of developing it.
-These risk factors include a family history of the disease, a pre-existing autoimmune disorder, sensitivity to sunlight, and being between the ages of 20 and 30.
+These risk factors include a family history of the disease, a pre-existing autoimmune disorder, and sensitivity to sunlight.
+The disease often appears between the ages of 20 and 30.

-Researchers and doctors are not certain about what causes vitiligo.
-Triggers include exposure to UV rays (sunlight) that results in sunburn, autoimmune diseases, stress, and exposure to harsh chemicals.
-These triggers cause melanin-producing cells to die or stop producing melanin, resulting in blotchy white skin.
+Researchers and doctors are not certain what causes vitiligo.
+It seems to be related to autoimmune disease and genetic factors, although exposure to UV rays (sunlight) that results in sunburn, and exposure to harsh chemicals, can occasioinally be triggers.
+The result is melanin-producing cells die or stop producing melanin, resulting in blotchy white skin.

 To diagnose vitiligo, you should visit your doctor to answer questions regarding your family medical history, chronic diseases, personal tolerance to sunlight, stress levels, etc. The doctor may also take blood work and/or a biopsy of the affected skin.
 An eye examination may also be conducted to look for inflammation and de-pigmentation.